Call Identity Guard®

 There are key protection features you should look for in an identity theft protection service.
 First on the list is, of course, monitoring.
 You want to be able to spot suspicious activities right away before they turn into something bigger.
 You’ll also want a service that gives you a safety net in the form of an insurance policy.

-Even though most victims don’t lose money, the average cost of an identity theft incident is still well over $1,000.1 Lastly, don’t discount the importance of a reliable restoration service.
-In case your identity gets stolen, you’ll need all the help you can get to rebuild your identity and credit, and restoration services provide exactly that.
+Even though most victims don’t lose money, the average cost of an identity theft incident is still well over $1,000.1 Also, any identity theft protection plan worth its salt has a restoration service.
+If your identity does get stolen, a restoration plan helps you rebuild both your identity and credit.

 FYI: “Identity protection” doesn’t mean crime-fighting — it means monitoring and recovery.
 We trust services like this because they keep tabs on our credit, social security numbers, and other important matters.
 Monitoring can spot threats fast, buying us time to protect ourselves by canceling credit cards, freezing credit files, etc. And if we are victimized, services like this can help us recover.

 With Identity Guard, we think you’ll get valuable protection at every price point.
 First, you’ll get basic monitoring services with all plan tiers.
-We’re also glad to see that recovery and insurance are standard across all price points, too.
-This is crucial, as there are tons of chores to think about if you ever fall victim to identity theft (reporting the incident, freezing credit files, filing a report to insurance companies, and more).2 And for obvious reasons, having insurance included in your package can really pay dividends.
+We’re also glad to see that identity theft insurance and US-based customer support are standard across all price points, too.
+This is crucial, as there are tons of chores to think about if you ever fall victim to identity theft (reporting the incident, freezing credit files, filing a report to insurance companies, and more).2 And for obvious reasons, having insurance and expert help included in your package can really pay dividends.

 Identity Guard Dashboard